mymonero/mymonero-app-js/README.md

 2. (To get the bleeding edge, and/or if you are going to make changes) Switch to the `develop` branch by executing `git checkout develop`.

 3. Install all dependencies by executing `npm install`.

+#### On Debian

+It has been reported that Debian now calls the `node` binary `nodejs`.
+This can be worked around by symlinking /usr/bin/nodejs to /usr/bin/node, either manually, or by installing the "nodejs-legacy" package which does it for you.

 ### Cordova